Visit Zakynthos: the Greek island of turquoise waters, cliffs and authentic villages

 Typical dishes to discover

-Where can you enjoy these specialities?
+Where can you enjoy local specialities?

 Zakynthos is full of inviting tavernas.
 In Keri, Lithakia or Argassi, terraced restaurants offer breathtaking views.
 The atmosphere is convivial.
 You’ll often dine facing the sea, to the sound of the surf, in a relaxed atmosphere.